 Ginkel decided that, if the siege was to have any chance of success going forward, then it would have to be enacted from both sides of the river, not just the south.
 If Williamite soldiers could be placed to the north, they could bar the way to Limerick from that direction, spread the garrison out even more and potentially force the defenders to consider terms before they were cut off completely.
-And of nothing else, a successful crossing would also allow him to begin an offensive in Clare from that direction, if it came to it.
+And, if nothing else, a successful crossing would also allow him to begin an offensive in Clare from that direction, if it came to it.

 Crossing the river was no easy task though.
 It was wide and deep all around that area, and bent around Limerick so that the city’s garrison could keep a close eye on any attempt to ford it.
 Further, the cavalry units on the north side were bound to interfere with any crossing attempt.
-If it was to be successfully, a hard and easily defended beachhead would have to be established quickly.
+If it was to be done successfully, a hard and easily defended beachhead would have to be established quickly.

 The plan went ahead on the night of the 15th of September.
 Despite nearby Jacobite cavalry being alerted to the danger, the crossing was made without any resistance, a crucial failure of the Jacobite military machine, which allowed a few hundred engineers and a hundred grenadiers to secure a pontoon bridge over the river, and a landing zone that could then be easily defended.
 Accusations of incompetence and treachery abound, but the most important thing was that the Williamites were over the river, the opportunity missed to inflict a potentially fatal blow to their plans.

 With this success, Ginkel pressed ahead with the new plan, to cross the Shannon in force, swing around the bend, and approach Limerick from the western side, where Thomond Bridge provided its main line of communication with Clare.
 Ginkel devoted a huge portion of his remaining army, ten regiments, most of the cavalry and his own personal command, to the operation, though he made sure to strengthen his own siege lines to the south, lest an attempted Jacobite breakout hit him while he was occupied elsewhere.
-It was still a big gamble though, but the potential rewards were great.
+It was still a big gamble, but the potential rewards were great.
 Up to that point, the siege had been a problematic affair, with Ginkel’s indecision and constant changing of targets evidence of a man who was unsure whether the entire campaign had any realistic goal.
 Now, Ginkel smelled an opportunity to actually win the fight outright.
 After preparing for a week, and having a summons ignored, Ginkel moved off on the 22nd of September, crossing the Shannon at a point further downstream, where the pontoon bridge had been moved.